 The cumulative toxicity of PAHs in sediment was also evaluated consistent with USEPA guidance (USEPA 2003).
 The concept of equilibrium partitioning of PAHs with organic carbon holds that sediment toxicity is attributable to the concentration of a constituent that is dissolved in the interstitial pore water, and therefore, biologically available.
-The TU value is used to evaluate whether concentrations of PAHs in sediment are acceptable for the protection of benthic organisms and whether concentrations of PAHs in pore water and surface water are acceptable for the protection of aquatic invertebrates.
+The TU value is used to evaluate whether concentrations of PAHs in sediment are acceptable for the protection of benthic organisms and whether concentrations of PAHs in pore water and surface water are acceptable for the protection of a surface water are acceptable for the protection of acceptable for the protection for acceptable for acceptable for the protectable for acceptable for the protectab